altocodenl/tagaway/readme.md

          - tag/untag: if own piv with that hash, tag/untag own. otherwise, resolve hash and add/rem from hashtag:HASH.
          - delete: if shared pivs with hash, (re)create hashtag:HASH
          - upload: if hashtag:HASH, put that onto piv and delete hashtag:HASH.
-         - query: see below

-      - finish annotated of changes?

-      - query: tags of own pivs are those in piv itself; for shared pivs, try to look them up in hash of own piv, otherwise on hashtag:HASH.
+      - TODO: query: tags of own pivs are those in piv itself; for shared pivs, try to look them up in hash of own piv, otherwise on hashtag:HASH.
 But then you need to add those of other shared tags that also have that piv, and not only that piv, that HASH!
 Do it by getting ALL shared pivs, and their hashes, then you can trace back to the shared tag itself.
          - remove treatment of years as or tags.
          - from selected tags (or all tags), get all pivs that have them, also get all pivs from shared tags that match the query. result is a list of ids.
          - get pivs and hashes.